distbit0/convertLinks/README.md

-# convertLinks
+# lineate

-Convert links (or clipboard text) into normalized URLs or private GitHub Gists with transcripts/archives, then optionally open the result in your browser.
+Lineate turns links (or clipboard text) into cleaner, more readable outputs, then optionally opens the result in your browser.

 ## What it does (user perspective)
 - Paste a link (or any text containing links) and get back cleaned/converted URLs.